 Assume you are working for Box, an online file sharing and personal cloud content management service for businesses.
 Your task is to write a SQL query to find the "whale" users, i.e., the users who have uploaded the most files over the last 30 days.

-The two tables you have access to are the and tables.
+The two tables you have access to are the users

 ---|---|---|